Rogelia Pe-Pua: Academic and professional career

 Pe-Pua began her academic career teaching at the Psychology Department of UP Diliman, where she specialized in indigenous psychology and taught for 15 years before relocating to Australia.
 She initially joined the University of Wollongong and later moved to UNSW.
 She has authored numerous publications, including the first edited volume on Philippine indigenous psychology, and has contributed chapters and journal articles focusing on indigenous research methodologies.

 Her involvement in the Indigenous Peoples movement and her position at UNSW have allowed her to bring Filipino psychology into global discussions on indigenization.
 She served as the Head of the School of Social Sciences at UNSW from 2007 to 2012 and previously led the School of Social Science and Policy (2005–2006).
-She played a pivotal role in founding the Asian Association of Indigenous and Cultural Psychology, where she was appointed Director of Research and Publication.
-Pe-Pua also coordinates postgraduate research courses in UNSW’s Faculty of Arts and Social Sciences and served on the Illawarra Regional Advisory Council for the Community Relations Commission between 2002 and 2004.
+She played a pivotal role in founding the Asian Association of Indigenous and Cultural Psychology.

 She has coauthored and edited numerous works related to her fields of expertise, including the two-volume Handbuk ng Sikolohiyang Pilipino (Handbook on Filipino Psychology) and Filipino Psychology: Theory, Method, and Application, the first comprehensive volume on Filipino psychology (SP).
 This foundational book explores the theoretical and methodological roots of Filipino psychology and has since been expanded through a handbook that incorporates more recent contributions.

-One notable chapter by Carl Martin Allwood and John W. Berry explores indigenous psychologies globally, positioning Filipino psychology as a critical framework that challenges the limitations of Western psychological approaches in addressing local realities and social issues.
+Beyond Filipino, she has also taken Indigenous Psychology (IP) to the global stage through her publications and participation in conferences, visiting fellowships, and so on.
+She is currently working on a textbook on IP, and an edited volume on IPs.
+She has also authored publications in migration psychology, and cross-cultural and cross-indigenous psychology.
+She is known for her contributions to the development of indigenous research methodologies, and has conducted research on IPs in the Philippines, Taiwan, and Japan using a cross-indigenization framework.
+She did further research on IP in New Zealand, Indonesia and Canada.